KDE/documentation-docs-labplot-org/source/statistical_analysis/hypothesis_testing.rst

 - **Friedman Test:** A non-parametric alternative to the One-Way ANOVA with Repeated Measures, used to detect differences in treatments across multiple test attempts.
 - **Chi-Square Independence Test:** Used to determine if there is a significant association between two categorical variables.
 - **Chi-Square Goodness of Fit Test:** Used to determine if a sample distribution matches a theoretical population distribution.
-- **Log-Rank Test:** A hypothesis test to compare the survival distributions of two samples.
+- **Log-Rank Test:** Used to compare the survival distributions of two samples.
 It is widely used in clinical trials and reliability engineering to analyze time-to-event data.
-- **Mann-Kendall Test:** A non-parametric statistical test used to detect the presence of a monotonic trend (increasing or decreasing) in time-series data, without assuming a specific distribution.
+- **Mann-Kendall Test:** Used to detect the presence of a monotonic trend (increasing or decreasing) in time-series data, without assuming a specific distribution.
+- **Wald-Wolfowitz Runs Test:** Used to assesses the randomness of a data sequence by counting the number of consecutive runs of values falling above or below the sample median.
+It determines if patterns, such as clustering or trends, exist in the dataset.

 Usage
 -----